Sojos Complete Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.

-With one notable exceptions…
+With 2 notable exceptions…

 Sojos Complete Dog Food Review

-As a group, the brand features an average protein content of 25% and a mean fat level of 9%.
-Together, these figures suggest a carbohydrate content of 58% for the overall product line.
+As a group, the brand features an average protein content of 30% and a mean fat level of 16%.
+Together, these figures suggest a carbohydrate content of 46% for the overall product line.

-And a fat-to-protein ratio of about 36%.
+And a fat-to-protein ratio of about 55%.

-Below-average protein.
-Below-average fat.
-And above-average carbs when compared to a typical dry dog food.
+Near-average protein.
+Near-average fat.
+And below-average carbs when compared to a typical dry dog food.

 A Final Word